austinmama/vsrx/vpn.md

 # Working with VPN
 {: #working-with-vpn}

 This topic details a sample configuration for a Route based VPN between two sites.
-In this sample configuration Server 1 (Site A) can communicate with Server 2 (Site B), and each site utilizes two phase IPSEC authentication.
+In this sample configuration Server 1 (Site A) can communicate with Server 2 (Site B), and each site uses two-phase IPsec authentication.
 {: shortdesc}

 ![Site to Site VPN](images/site-to-site-vpn.png "Site to Site VPN")